We’re kicking off 2019 by offering up 10 FREE things to do in January. Happy New Year from FFTC!

 1) Vulcan Fun Day in the Snow | Minnesota State Fairgrounds

 The Winter Carnival Snow Park at the Fair hosts a giant snow sculpting competition that concludes on Vulcan Fun Day complete with prizes, firetruck rides, a mini-medallion hunt for kids and the thrilling snow slide!
-All activities are free with the exception of the slide – $2 per ride or $5 for 3, sleds provided.
-Jan 28, 9am.
+All activities are free with the exception of the slide – $2 per ride or $15 unlimited, sleds provided.
+New in 2019, bring a food donation and get a slide FREE!
+Jan 27, 9am.
 Read more about a trip to the Snow Park here.

 And speaking of that coolest of winter festivals, St Paul’s annual celebration is packed with fun and FREE family events: ice sculptures in Rice Park, parades in downtown, and days dedicated to families and kids at Landmark Center.
 More more details, hop over here: